 Square Shape is as wide as it is long.
 The forehead and jawline are prominent and wider, the cheekbone can be prominent but not any wider than the forehead or the jawline.

 Round shape glasses suit Square Face Shape best.
 The curved outline of the frame can help to accentuate the protruded edges.
 It can help shift people’s attention away from the jawline and focus on the upper part of your face.
-Pick the frame shapes that are opposite of your face shape can add softness to your face.
+Pick the frame shapes that are opposite to your face shape and can add softness to your face.
 So Oval Frames and Cat-Eye Frames are also a perfect fit for Square Face Shape.

 However, you should not wear the square frame, since it will further highlight the angular features of the Square/Diamond face.
 Also, you need to avoid frames too small, it will make your face appears larger.